 Have you ever walked into a job and thought, “Oh, god, I’ve made a mistake.
 I shouldn’t be here.”?
 I have, and the first time this happened – but sadly not the last time – was when I walked into the offices of a construction firm.

-Working at a construction firm wasn’t necessarily a natural fit for me.
+Working in construction wasn’t necessarily a natural fit for me.
 But I was working as their Buyer, which fitted in nicely with what I had done at the local college.
 I was still reeling from the abrupt ending of my time at Pfizer, and was looking for something familiar, comforting, and easy to do.
 Working in purchasing seemed like a logical choice; I knew the essential principles, and could learn the job-specific knowledge as I went.

 All well and good, if the culture of the team hadn’t been so toxic.
 Having worked in teams that were joyous, fun, and accepting, it was a shock when I saw teams that weren’t any of those things.
 At this company, it was entirely devoid of any pleasure for me as a job, and I quickly started to wake up and dread going into work.